Noted environmentalist Sunderlal Bahuguna passes away | Science-Environment

 Noted environmentalist Sunderlal Bahuguna passes away

-Conferred with the Padmavibhushan and many other honors for his pioneering work in the field of environment protection, Bahuguna also led the protests against the construction of the Tehri dam.
+Conferred with the Padmavibhushan and many other honours for his pioneering work in the field of environment protection, Bahuguna also led the protests against the construction of the Tehri dam.

 - Country: